rodrigoclp/adidas-microservices/README.md

 - Subscription is the main service.
 Mailing service is only a representation of real service to simulate the communication with the stream broker;
 - The api-gateway has a really simple implementation, only to represent the infrastructure proposed;
 - No Service/Domain layer on the Subscription service.
-Not enough business rules for data;
+Not enough business logic for that;
-- For this specific case, a reverse proxy with Nginx would be enough, but I assumed we already have an api-gateway structure at the company.
+- For this specific case, a reverse proxy with Nginx would be enough, but I assumed we already have api-gateway structure at the company.

 ### Todo

-- Improve everything... but mainly, add the gRPC for the inter-service communication including with the api-gateway;
+- Improve everything... but mainly, add the gRPC for the inter-service communication;
 - Add HTTPS and SSL, including in the stream broker communication.
 Unfortunately, not enough time for that.